What is Adjusted Gross Income?

 Adjusted Gross Income is simply your total gross income minus specific deductions.
-Additionally, your Adjusted Gross Income is used by a taxpayer as the starting point for calculating your taxes and determining your eligibility for certain tax credits and deductions that you can use to help you lower your overall tax bill.
+Additionally, Adjusted Gross Income is used by a taxpayer as the starting point for calculating taxes and determining your eligibility for certain tax credits and deductions to help lower your overall tax bill.

-Adjusted Gross Income, or AGI, starts with your gross income, and is then reduced by certain “above the line” deductions.
-Some common examples of deductions that reduce adjusted gross income include 401(k) contributions, health savings account contributions and educator expenses.
+Essentially, AGI starts with your gross income.
+Then, your income is reduced through the deductions.
+Some common examples of deductions that reduce adjusted gross income include deductible traditional IRA contributions, health savings account contributions and educator expenses.

-- Gross Income – This includes all income received from all sources, and could include money, property, and the value of services received.
-Gross income is reduced by adjustments and deductions before taxes are calculated.
-Wages, tips, interest, dividends, rents and pension income are examples of sources that contribute to your gross income (not including tax-exempt income).
+- Gross income – Gross income includes all income received from all sources and could include money, property, and the value of services received.
+Wages, tips, interest, dividends, rents, and pension income are also examples of sources that contribute to your gross income (not including tax-exempt income).

 Sometimes when people ask about annual income, they may be thinking of their salary before or after taxes are taken out from their paychecks.
 You can find your annual income on your Form W-2 from your employer.
 If you’re looking for your AGI from last year, check out the next section.